Welcome Blessings!

 (Tap 🔽 to see more topics!)

 Have you ever opened the Bible, read a verse, and felt completely lost?
-Well, many people struggle with understanding the deeper meanings of biblical passages.
+Many people struggle to understand the deeper meanings of biblical passages.
 Sometimes, the words seem contradictory, outdated, or just plain confusing.
 But what if I told you that unlocking the Bible’s wisdom is easier than you think?

 Context is everything.
 Without it, we risk misinterpreting verses, creating confusion, and even leading ourselves away from the truth.
 To fully grasp the Bible’s messages, we need to consider four key types of context: